 Effective access control is essential in a boarding school where the safety of children and teenagers is paramount.
 There are a variety of ways in which security can be managed, usually with a combination of gates, locks, security cameras and electronic entry systems.

-All bases are covered at Rangi Ruru: “All visitors must come through reception and sign in.
+All the home comforts for boarders are covered at Rangi Ruru: “All visitors must come through reception and sign in.
 We have staff on our reception 24/7 and all boarding doors are locked and alarmed from 9pm – 7am.
 We have swipe cards to access afterhours,” says Ms Lyth.

 The school also employs security staff to check both the boarding house and school grounds are secure late in the evenings, and has live security cameras trained on carparks, entrance ways and throughout the school buildings and grounds.